 The Family Education Workshop runs the Tuesday and Wednesday of two consecutive weeks each month.
 This workshop is specifically designed with you in mind and is a safe space for you to learn more effective strategies for understanding, managing, and coping with chronic illnesses, which mental health and substance use disorders are.

-Your loved one in treatment will not be attending this workshop and sessions will be focused on general information that family members can implement, where appropriate and relevant.
-Clinicians will not be discussing specific and individual items that pertain to your loved one in treatment during this forum.
+Loved ones in treatment will not be attending this workshop and sessions will be focused on general information that family members can implement, where appropriate and relevant.
+Clinicians will not be discussing specific and individual items that pertain to loved ones in treatment during this forum.
 However, there will be a time provided for questions at the end of each session.

-The workshop is organized into 8 Modules across the 4 days.
+The workshop is organized into 8 Modules across the 2 days.
 Workshops run from 6:00 pm EST/EDT until 8:30 EST/EDT.
 Click here to view dates and times and to register.